sdodson99/su-covid-symptom-tracker/README.md

 ## Disclaimer

-- Use this script at your own risk. **It is strongly recommended to view your receipt to ensure the form was accurately submitted**
+Use this script at your own risk. **It is strongly recommended to view your receipt to ensure the form was accurately submitted.**
-- Please be honest with your daily symptom report